 The resourcefulness of cinnamon shines even more brightly when you use it in spell work and rituals.
 You can burn it, eat it, simmer it, place it in sachets, wear it, and more.

-Burn cinnamon as an incense to raise spiritual vibrations, aid in healing, draw money, stimulate psychic powers, and produce protective barriers or vibrations.
+Burn cinnamon as incense to raise spiritual vibrations, aid in healing, draw money, stimulate psychic powers, and produce protective barriers or vibrations.

 Use the essential oil for anointing the third eye for spiritual awareness and clarity.
-Keep in mind that cinnamon essential oil is very strong and can cause reactions on skin.
-It is a good idea to dilute cinnamon oil with a mild carrier oil before applying to skin.
+Keep in mind that cinnamon essential oil is very strong and can cause reactions on the skin.
+It is a good idea to dilute the cinnamon oil with a mild carrier oil before applying to skin.

-Ground cinnamon rubbed over the hands on Sunday will ensure victory.
+Ground cinnamon rubbed over the hands-on Sunday will ensure victory.

-Place cinnamon stick in sachets to power spell work related to success, money, love, lust, protection, and more.
+Place a cinnamon stick in sachets to power spell work related to success, money, love, lust, protection, and more.

 Store in its whole or quill form in a cool, dark-tightly sealed glass container.
 Grind just before use, to ensure the best flavor.
 Whole cinnamon quills, when stored properly, can last years compared to the pre-ground versions that must be replaced every few months.